logo

 • Unifies procedures and allows future adjustments by decree.

-Current requirements (2025)
+Current requirements (2026)

-• Minimum investment: €600,000 in Andorran assets.
+• Minimum investment: €1,000,000 in Andorran assets.

-• Full health insurance and suitable accommodation.
+• Private health insurance and suitable accommodation.

 ➤ To better understand how the guarantee deposit works and how it is managed by the AFA, see The residency deposit in Andorra: origin, evolution and applicable regime.